The Last Podcast on the Left: Ed Larson

-Ed Larson (born October 9, 1981) is an American comedian, writer, actor and podcast host on the Last Podcast Network.
+Ed Larson (born October 9, 1981) is an American comedian, writer and actor.
 Larson was made a temporary co-host of The Last Podcast on the Left in late 2023, following Ben Kissel's departure, and eventually became a permanent co-host of the show.
+He was previously a member of Zebrowski's sketch comedy troupe Murderfist.

 Larson also co-hosts another Last Podcast Network show called The Brighter Side with Amber Nelson, a show exploring and talking about the brighter side of a topic they choose every week.

 Outside of the Last Podcast Network, he performs stand-up comedy, and has released a documentary called "How America Killed My Mother".
 The documentary explores how the health insurance and banking systems in the United States contributed to his mother's death.

 Ben Kissel (formerly)

-Ben Kissel (born July 21, 1981) is an American comedian and former politician best known for his work as a former co-host on The Last Podcast on the Left.
+Ben Kissel is an American comedian and former politician.
 Kissel was born in Fargo, North Dakota and raised in Stevens Point, Wisconsin and attended the University of Wisconsin-Milwaukee, where he received a degree in political science.

 After co-creating The Last Podcast on the Left in 2011, Kissel would continue to co-host the show until 2023.
 In 2017, Kissel ran for Brooklyn borough president as the candidate for the Reform Party but lost with 1.79% (6,017) of the vote.
-Kissel also co-hosted Abe Lincoln's Top Hat, a political podcast ran under the Last Podcast Network.
+Kissel also co-hosted Abe Lincoln's Top Hat, a political podcast that ran under the Last Podcast Network.